 - Members from underrepresented racial and ethnic minorities in the U.S. such as African Americans, Hispanics or Latinos, American Indians or Alaskan Natives, and Native Hawaiians and other Pacific Islanders

-- First in family to attend a U.S. college institution.
-This includes individuals whose parents do not hold a degree from a four-year U.S. college or university.
+- First in the family to attend a U.S. college institution (i.e., parents do not hold a degree from a four-year U.S. college or university)

 - Individuals from socio-economically disadvantaged/low-income backgrounds (e.g., participated in the National School Lunch Program or Supplemental Nutrition Assistance Program (SNAP).